-This article explains how bladder stones are formed.
-It also covers symptoms, treatments, and ways to reduce the risk of bladder stones.
+This article explains how bladder stones form.
+It also covers the symptoms, treatments, and ways to reduce the risk of bladder stones.

 Fast facts on bladder stones